What is bitvol.info?

 Which sources are used by this website?

-bitvol.info currently uses the CoinDesk API for querying data used in the volatility calculation.
-Furthermore, it uses the BitStamp API for querying the current price.
+bitvol.info used the CoinDesk API for querying historical Bitcoin data used in the volatility calculation.
+Furthermore, it uses the BitStamp API for querying the current price of both Bitcoin and Litecoin.
 Both sources may change in the future.

 Why does this website look broken?